hed-standard/hed-examples/docs/source/HedSchemaDevelopersGuide.md

 The schema XML file should be saved as `HED_driving_1.0.0.xml` to facilitate specification in tools.

-### Partnered Schemas
-Starting with HED schema version **8.2.0**, HED supports **partnered schemas**, which are library schemas that are merged with a standard schema.
-Partnered schemas allow schema designers to include library tags that are elaborations of tags in the standard schema in addition to other specialized tags.
-See the [HED schemas documentation](https://www.hed-resources.org/en/latest/HedSchemas.html#types-of-schemas) for more details.

 ## Schema namespaces

 As part of the HED annotation process, users must associate a standard HED schema with their